Disorder and Catalysis

 Our Approach

-• Site-resolved descriptors for catalysis.
-In bimetallic Janus MXenes, factorial screening across metal pairs and anions shows that site-resolved d-band asymmetry — not a sublattice-averaged descriptor — controls hydrogen adsorption near thermoneutrality, and identifies the regime, magnetic exchange splitting on one sublattice, where the local descriptor breaks down.
+- Site-resolved descriptors, not sublattice averages.
+In bimetallic Janus MXenes, factorial screening across metal pairs and anions shows that site-resolved d-band asymmetry — not any averaged descriptor — controls hydrogen adsorption near thermoneutrality, and it pinpoints the regime, magnetic exchange splitting on one sublattice, where the single local descriptor ceases to predict.
+Locating that breakdown is exactly the capability the disorder problem requires.

-• Doping pathways to noble-metal-free catalysis.
-In layered transition-metal carbides and nitrides, targeted electronic-structure engineering through early-transition-metal doping brings hydrogen adsorption into the thermoneutral window without requiring platinum-group metals.
+- Mechanistic routes to noble-metal-free catalysis.
+In layered transition-metal carbides and nitrides, targeted electronic-structure engineering through early-transition-metal doping brings hydrogen adsorption into the thermoneutral window without platinum-group metals — establishing that the controlling descriptor can be moved deliberately, by design, rather than found by chance.